Used with permission

 "May we all grow in grace and peace, and not neglect the silence that is printed in the center of our being.
 It will not fail us."

 Solitude means "being full of God," (Wild & Robust p.
 47), not lonely.
 Even within a crowd or group of people, I feel my heart resonate with that most Sacred Heart.
-My hermitage is wherever I find himself at any given time, not simply my domicile.
-Like the desert Fathers and Mothers, Jewish mystics, Nature mystics and my Sufi forbears, I desire nothing save God alone.
+My cell is wherever I find himself at any given time, not simply my domicile.

 Called into the depth of nondual Godly Love...